 I started developing terrible knee pain when I was young.
-By the time I was in my early thirties I had to have knee replacement.
-After the knee replacement I continued to have pain issues.
+By the time I was in my early thirties, I had to have a knee replacement.
+After the knee replacement, I continued to have pain issues.
 I was finally diagnosed with hEDS.
 I have been trying to manage my hypermobility with good nutrition and proper exercise but I still find myself needing medications.
 I can feel the obvious degenerative disease going on in all my joints.

 Both knees replaced

 I had both knees replaced over 10 years ago.
 The first few years everything was great, I was very happy with the knee replacements.
-Then a few years back I started to have a more intense type pain in both knees.
+Then a few years back I started to have a more intense type of pain in both knees.
 One knee started to hurt worse than the other, but they both hurt.
-It is a very similar pain to the type of pain I had before the knee replacements.
-I am have issues with instability that is making my walking clumsy and off balanced.
+It is very similar pain to the type of pain I had before the knee replacements.
+I am having issues with the instability that is making my walking clumsy and off balance.
 I have seen many doctors and they don’t know what to do.
-I had a surgery to burn out the nerves in my right knee, no success.
+I had surgery to burn out the nerves in my right knee, with no success.

 So what do we do for people like this?
 Prolotherapy Treatment for hEDS

 In this video, Ross Hauser, MD discusses Ehlers-Danlos Syndrome and ligament laxity.
-Explanatory notes and summary is provided below the video.
+Explanatory notes and a summary is provided below the video.
 Please see the companion article: Hypermobile Ehlers-Danlos Syndrome and Hypermobility Spectrum Disorders Injection Treatments.

-The main points in regard that Ehlers-Danlos Syndrome as a relates to ligament laxity and Prolotherapy
+The main points in regard that Ehlers-Danlos Syndrome as it relates to ligament laxity and Prolotherapy

 - Ehlers-Danlos Syndrome pain can be caused by joint instability from ligament laxity